TUD-INF-IAI-MCI/BrailleIO/README.md

 }
 ```

 For content objects, such as texts, a helping structure called `BrailleIO.Renderer.Structs.RenderElement` is available.
-In this struct several features such as building a content tree.
+In this struct several features such as building a content tree and collision test are predefined.
 This struct is only usable for rectangular content types because of its bounding-box based metaphor.

 [[*back to outline* :arrow_up:]](#outline)